 Lil Wayne single “Love Me” (featuring Drake and Future) appears to be another rap song about easy girls and so forth.
-The symbolism of the video however adds a more sinister dimension to the song: It directly refers to Monarch Mind Control, specifically Kitten Programming, and even refers to its techniques.
+The symbolism of the video, however, adds a more sinister dimension to the song: It directly refers to Monarch Mind Control, specifically Kitten Programming, and even refers to its techniques.
 We’ll look at the symbolism of Lil Wayne’s “Love Me”.

-At first glance, Love Me appears to be yet another song where rappers brag about how many “hos” they got.
+At first glance, Love Me appears to be yet another song where rappers brag about how many “hoes” they got.
 While some might shake their heads at the unoriginality of the subject matter, others might shake their heads at the way women are portrayed in the video.
 However, I’ll add another reason to shake your head: Love Me refers to the most terrible practice on earth, Monarch Mind Control (if you don’t know what I’m talking about read this article).
 In short, Beta Programming (also known as Kitten Programming) is used to create brainwashed sex slaves.

 This programming eliminates learned moral convictions and stimulates the primitive instincts devoid of inhibitions.
 This training Program (usually for women) is for developing the “ultimate prostitute”.
 This is the most used (by the abusers knowledgeable of the Project Monarch) program.